FREQUENTLY ASKED QUESTIONS

 My child is missing a lesson this week, can I get a refund?

 I’m afraid that we don’t refund missed classes for personal reasons unless there is a long-term issue.
-We are happy to accommodate your child in a class on a different day if we have space to do so.
+We can no longer offer the option of accommodating your child in a class on a different day as teachers and other swimmers found the process too disruptive.

 How long are the Lessons?